 Here are some basic tips for keeping your SQL Server running efficiently.
-For eAuto DB "locks", these need to be traced down, suggest a meet with our team and install a trial of Redgate.
+For e-automate database "locks," these need to be traced down.
+We suggest installing a trial of Redgate.

-The SQL tuning we do usually involves changing some basic server settings in SQL Server, which follow best practices.
-Please see figure 1 below to see a screenshot.
+SQL tuning usually involves changing some basic server settings in SQL Server Management Studio which follow best practices.
+Please see the screenshot below.
 The properties are opened by right clicking on the server instance name and going to Properties.

 - Setting the min/max memory (for example, a server with 16GB , a good setting is 8GB min and 12-13GB max, that leaves 3-4GB for the OS).
 Setting a min prevents other software or VMWare from stealing good SQL Server cache, and setting a Max prevents bumping heads with the OS.